anniehedgpeth/anniehedgpeth.github.io/_drafts/winRM.md

 ## Concluding Thoughts

 Terraform doesn't want to replace a pipeline tool (Jenkins) or a configuration management tool (Chef), and we shouldn't try to make it.
-When we try to make tools do things they weren't made to do, things get frustrating quick.
+When we try to make tools do things they weren't made to do, we get frustrated pretty quickly.
 That said, use with caution and use your best judgment.